omchim/smway-forecasting/README.md

-Here's the complete `README.md` code from the beginning to the `help` section:

 # Forecast emission

 This project contains a forecasting model using CO2 emissions data, with SQL database interactions and various utility scripts for setup, testing, and formatting.